 Our services in this area are sought after by banks and other substantial enterprises to tackle some of the most challenging cases.
 If you have an asset recovery case, then we have the expertise with a proven track record to create, develop and implement the recovery strategy.

-According to Chambers & Partners, PCB is “skilled at obtaining global interim relief and at dealing with jurisdictional issues that arise”.
+Named as Asset Recovery Law Firm of the year in 2019, and ranked in the top tier for asset recovery by Chambers & Partners, PCB is described as “skilled at obtaining global interim relief and at dealing with jurisdictional issues that arise”..